 How to handle crisis management in schools

-As experienced communicators and crisis management professionals, at Represent, we work within the education sector on crisis planning and management in schools.
+As experienced communicators and crisis management professionals, at Represent, we work within the education sector on crisis management in schools and understand the importance of planning.

 A crisis, no matter how big or small, can have a negative impact in your school and its reputation.
 One way to protect against this is to plan for potential issues before they happen so when they do happen, you can step in safe in the knowledge that you have a robust process in place.